openframeworks/ofBook/chapters/memory/chapter.md

 ![List](images/list.svg "")

-Another problem of lists comes in trying to access an element in the middle of the list (what is called random access).
+Another problem with lists comes in trying to access an element in the middle of the list (what is called random access).
 This is slow since we always have to go through the entire list until we arrive to the desired element.
 Lists are used then, when we seldom need to randomly access a position of it and we need to add or remove elements in the middle frequently.
-For the specifics of the syntax of a list you can check the [C++ documentation on lists](http://www.cplusplus.com/reference/list/list/).
+For the specifics of the syntax of a list you can refer to the [C++ documentation on lists](http://www.cplusplus.com/reference/list/list/).

-There's several memory structures in the C++ standard library or other C++ libraries, apart from vectors and lists we are only going to breifly see maps.
+There are several memory structures in the C++ standard library or other C++ libraries, apart from vectors and lists we are only going to briefly discuss maps.

 Sometimes we don't want to access things by their position or have an ordered list of elements, but instead have something like an index or dictionary of elements that we can access by some key.
 That's what a map is.
 In a map we can store key => value pairs and lookup a value by it's key.
 For example, let's say we have a collection of objects which have a name.
 If that name is unique for all the objects, we can store them in a map to be able to look for them by their name: